pblabs/zen/README.markdown

 Due its general purpose, _Zen_ does not provide any middleware modules of any kind.
 Take a look at http://github.com/pblabs/zen-garden

+## API

+`zen.errorHandler` : this is the default request handler and the called handler on errors.
+Must be a function.
+When an `errorHandler` throws exception, this is catched by the original errorHandler (that prints on console).
+`zen.resultHandler` : this is the result handler.
+When it throws execption this is catched by the `errorHandler`.
+`zen.pause` : pauses the engine and buffers the requests.
+`zen.stop` : stops the engine, requests will be forwarded to the errorHandler.
+`zen.resume` : resumes the engine and flushes the requests buffer on the engine.

 # Triadic subscriptions

 The Book <a href="http://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882">Clean Code</a> states (on chapter #3):